AriFordsham/GHCWiki/bad-unsafe-coercions.md

 In order to solve this problem a solution was proposed by Simon in [9122](https://gitlab.haskell.org//ghc/ghc/issues/9122), quote:

 >
 > I think it would be a great idea for Core Lint to check for uses of `unsafeCoerce` that don't obey the rules.
 It won't catch all cases, of course, but it would have caught [\#9035](https://gitlab.haskell.org//ghc/ghc/issues/9035).
-Specficially, look for:
->
-> >
-> > Coercions between lifted and unboxed types
->
-> >
-> > Coercion between unboxed types of different sizes
->
-> >
-> > Coercion between unboxed ints and floats.
->
->
-> Would anyone like to make a patch for this?
-Anything that can be checked by Core Lint, should be checked!

 This proposal is about implementation of the task.